-For prepaid carriers, should you go with Mint Mobile or Boost Mobile?
+Mint Mobile vs. Boost Mobile: Which prepaid carrier is best for you?

+By Samuel Contreras , Olivia Lipski Contributions from Patrick Farmer last updated

+Having trouble deciding between Mint Mobile and Boost Mobile?
+We have all the information you need in one simple guide.

-Boost Mobile
+Mint Mobile Overview

-Save money by buying in bulk.
-Plans come with unlimited talk and text and have no overages after you've used your data.
-Speeds are lowered, but you can upgrade your plan mid-cycle or easily add more data.
+With Mint Mobile, you can save money by signing up for three, six, or 12 months at a time.
+Each plan comes with unlimited talk and text and no overages once you've used your data.
+Speeds will be lowered, but you can upgrade your plan mid-cycle or easily add more data.

 Pros

-- T-Mobile LTE network
+- T-Mobile 5G and 4G LTE network

 - Unlimited talk and text